ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 - Swift but it's not necessary assuming you're familiar with another language
     - There are some Swift only features that I'll do my best to explain.

-I'm going to walk through a brief recap on Graphs, Adjacency Lists, and DFS.
+I'm going to walk through a brief recap of Graphs, Adjacency Lists, and DFS.
 Afterwards, I'll use this as the foundation for reverse engineering `recursiveDescription`.

 ## Graphs 101